ultraleap/Element/Language/ElementReferenceManual.md

 y = x.add(1);

 # binds z to an expression list involving nested expressions which converts radians to degrees
-z = radians.mul(180.div(num.pi));
+z = radians.mul(180.div(Num.pi));
 ```

 Note that binding an expression does not directly cause a compiler to generate instructions for storing its value.
 When performing analysis a host will optimize away all non-intrinsic bindings leaving only those which require storage instructions.
-This is what makes Element declarative rather than imperative - we express to the compiler what is desired rather than exactly what to do.
+This is what makes Element declarative rather than imperative - bindings express to the compiler what is desired rather than exactly what to do.

 ## Numbers
-`num` is the only primitive data type in Element, representing real numbers.
+`Num` is the only primitive data type in Element, representing real numbers.

-`num` values are:
+`Num` values are:
-* Indexable - `num` has no fields but does have instance functions like any other `struct` instance.
+* Indexable - `Num` has no fields but does have instance functions defined on the `struct` declaration for `Num`.
-* Constraints - `num` is a concrete Constraint which can be used to require that a value be a number.
+* Constraints - `Num` is a concrete Constraint which can be used to require that a value be a number.
 * Serializable - numbers are data and can be serialized across the host boundary.

-Numbers are definable as literals or returned as a result from a `num` expression.
+Numbers are definable as literals or returned as a result from a `Num` expression.
 Literal number values can be declared in the following forms:
 ```
 integer notation:     0        5        -10        +15